-In Florida -- as in every other state -- employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
+In Florida—as in every other state—employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
 The eligibility rules, prior earnings requirements, benefit amounts, and other details vary from state to state, however.
-Here are the basic rules for collecting unemployment in Florida.
-In Florida, the agency responsible for unemployment benefits is called the Agency for Workforce Innovation.
+Here are the basic rules for collecting unemployment in Florida; the state calls these benefits "reemployment assistance."
+In Florida, the agency responsible for unemployment benefits is called the Department of Economic Opportunity.

 During the base period, your work history and earnings must meet all three of these requirements:

 You must be out of work through no fault of your own to qualify for unemployment benefits.

 If you are laid off, lose your job in a reduction-in-force (RIF), or get "downsized" for economic reasons, you will meet this requirement.